If4x/ShopCalc-Pro/README.md

 While ShopCalc focused on being usable out of the box without the need for additional modules other than the ESP32, this restriction led to performance issues when the shop size increased to the point where EEPROM storage (400 bytes in size) would run out.
 On top of that, the ESP32's EEPROM has very limited write cycles, which could result in total failure during an event if used long-term.
 To address these issues and open up possibilities for future features, a simple SD module is now connected to the ESP32 via SPI.

 This is a simple, web-based shop calculator running on the ESP32.
 It's designed to serve as a basic calculator for school events to optimize the selling process, save time, and minimize calculation errors (which happen more often than one might think when the task is done manually by younger students).
 It's platform-independent, meaning it runs on all mobile devices (e.g., iOS, Android, ...).
+Additionally, it is about the size of a regular car key and can easily be carried around in a pocket which makes it with it's own WIFI and platform independendece a very versatile tool that has been proven to be very useful at many events.

 These instructions are written in a way that everybody (also unexperienced people) are able to replecate this themselves.
 This  shows in a way that there is very detailed information that is unneccessary for experienced people but good to know for unexperienced people.